 Cooking Tips

-Reduce the sauce to your desired consistency: The longer you reduce and boil your sauce, the thicker it gets and the more intense the flavor becomes.
-You can choose to keep your adobo saucy by reducing it just slightly, or instead make a sticky, glossy adobo (my personal preference) by reducing the sauce longer until thickened.
+Reduce the sauce to your desired consistency: The longer you reduce and boil your sauce, the thicker and more intense the flavor becomes.
+You can choose to keep your adobo saucy by reducing it just slightly.

 Experiment with other ingredients: This recipe is just one of many ways to prepare adobo.
 While not exactly traditional, other variations include adding five spice, star anise, dried chilies, onion, or even coconut milk into the adobo.